 Aerospan (flunisolide) is an inhaled corticosteroid.
-Aerospan is approved for the long-term treatment of asthma for people ages six and up.1 It is made by Acton Pharmaceuticals.
+Aerospan is approved for the long-term treatment of asthma for people ages six and up.1 It is made by Meda Pharmaceuticals.
 Aerospan is taken via metered dose inhaler with a built-in spacer.

 Do not take Aerospan if you are having an asthma attack.
 It does not work quickly enough.
 Use a rescue inhaler (short-acting beta agonist) instead.